 Sociology, criminology or psychology undergraduates interested in becoming a social worker have the option of applying for the combined Dominican BA/MSW program to complete both degrees in five years.
 Interested students should apply for admission during their senior year of study.

 Take two classes in the Graduate School of Social Work during their senior year (SWK 513 and SWK 514) with departmental approval.
 These courses count toward the major and toward the 124 hours needed for the undergraduate degree, and may be applied to the master’s degree in social work (MSW).
 Successful completion of these courses does not guarantee admission to this graduate program.

 - 5-Year BA/MSW Eligibility form

 Upon admission to the Graduate School of Social Work, sociology, criminology or psychology students with a 3.25 GPA can apply for:

-- GSSW Summer II Course Waiver (enroll in two (2) GSSW Summer II semester courses and get one (1) Free).
+- GSSW Summer II Course Waiver (enroll in two (2) GSSW Summer II semester courses and get one (1) Free) and

 - The Dean’s Scholarship or a Graduate Research Assistantship.

 Process for Admission to Five-year BA/MSW:

 - Student applies to Chair (Sociology/Criminology/Psychology) for approval at end of sophomore year.